dib-lab/farm-notes/README.md

 [Magic commands and informative links](magic-commands.md)

-The appropriate help mailing list is help@cse.ucdavis.edu - the list admins@cse.ucdavis.edu is for things that you don't want followed up on.
+The appropriate help mailing list is farm-hpc@ucdavis.edu - the list admins@cse.ucdavis.edu is for things that you don't want followed up on.

 ## Other references